WeWatchWall/stark-orchestrator/README.md

 [![Build and test status](https://github.com/WeWatchWall/stark-orchestrator/workflows/Lint%20and%20test/badge.svg)](https://github.com/WeWatchWall/stark-orchestrator/actions?query=workflow%3A%22Lint+and+test%22)
 [![NPM version](https://img.shields.io/npm/v/stark-orchestrator.svg)](https://www.npmjs.com/package/stark-orchestrator)

+The Stark Orchestrator project brings software management to the Internet of Things.
+Both configuration and convenience are baked right into this centralized JavaScript software manager.
-The core Stark Orchestrator project, built the [Couchdb](http://couchdb.apache.org/) ecosystem.
+The core Stark Orchestrator project is built the [Couchdb](http://couchdb.apache.org/) ecosystem.
 Tested only on Windows 10.
 Not yet ready for production, yet it makes prototyping a breeze ;)

 ## Getting Started